samiulengineer/road_segmentation/README.md

 1. An example is given below.
 Ignore gpu statement if you don't have gpu.
 2. During training some new directories will be created; `csv_logger`, `logs`, `model` and `prediction`.
-3. You can check the prediction of validation images inside the `prediction > YOUR_MODELNAME > validation`.
+3. You can check the prediction of validation images inside the `prediction > YOUR_MODELNAME > validation > experiment`.
 4. You must paste the dataset in the `data` directory inside your `root directory`

 ```